espocrm/documentation/docs/administration/bpm-activities.md

 The *Collection Expression* should evaluate to a list of values.
 Each value will instantiate a separate sub-process.
 The value will be available in the variable `$inputItem`.

-In the case of the **sequential** multi-instance sub-process, sub processes will be executed one by one.
-Otherwise they execute in parallel.
+In case of a **sequential** multi-instance sub-process, sub processes will be executed one by one.
+Otherwise, they execute in parallel.

 It's possible to have multiple sub-processes for different targets.
-By using the formula function *record\findRelatedMany* it's possible to have sub-processes for related records.
+By using the Formula function *record\findRelatedMany*, it's possible to have sub-processes for related records.
 The result of the function is the list of IDs.
-You need to set the *Target ID Expression* to the value `$inputItem`.
+You need to set the *Target ID Expression* to `$inputItem`.

 The result of a multi-instance sub-process can be returned to a specific variable defined by the *Return Collection Variable* field.
 It will contain an array of objects.
 Each object will contain return-variables of each sub-process instance.